GNB-UAM/CNS2020-ClosedLoopNeuroscienceTutorial/README.md

 RTXI: <http://rtxi.org/>

+### Important
-**Important:** For the practical part of the tutorial, please download beforehand the latest RTXI version from <http://rtxi.org/install/> and install it.
-It is not necesary to install it completely in your computer for this tutorial, you can just burn the image to a live-USB following the instructions on the web or install it on a Virtual Machine.
+For the practical part of the tutorial, please download beforehand the latest **RTXI** version from <http://rtxi.org/install/>.
+It is not necesary to install it in your computer for this tutorial, you can just use it from a live-USB and boot from the live image following the instructions on the web or install it on a virtual machine.

+Also, please download **RTHybrid modules for RTXI** from <https://github.com/GNB-UAM/rthybrid-for-rtxi> and install them following the instructions.

 ## Tutorial content and schedule